 Before initiating, consider factors in the patient history that may predispose to the need for amputations, such as a history of prior amputation, peripheral vascular disease, neuropathy, and diabetic foot ulcers.
 Counsel patients about the importance of routine preventative foot care.
 Monitor patients for signs and symptoms of infection (including osteomyelitis), new pain or tenderness, sores, or ulcers involving the lower limbs, and discontinue if these complications occur.

-Acute Kidney Injury and Impairment in Renal Function: INVOKANA® causes intravascular volume contraction and can cause renal impairment.
-Postmarketing reports of acute kidney injury, some requiring hospitalization and dialysis, were reported; some reports involved patients younger than 65 years of age.
-Before initiation, consider factors that may predispose patients to acute kidney injury including hypovolemia, chronic renal insufficiency, congestive heart failure and concomitant medications.
+Acute Kidney Injury: INVOKANA® causes intravascular volume contraction and can cause acute kidney injury.
+Acute kidney injury, requiring hospitalization and dialysis, has been reported; some reports involved patients younger than 65 years of age.
+Before initiation, consider factors that may predispose patients to acute kidney injury.
 Consider temporarily discontinuing INVOKANA® in any setting of reduced oral intake or fluid losses; monitor patients for signs and symptoms of acute kidney injury.
-If acute kidney injury occurs, discontinue promptly and institute treatment.
+If it occurs, promptly discontinue and treat.

-INVOKANA® increases serum creatinine and decreases eGFR.
-Patients with hypovolemia may be more susceptible to these changes.
-Renal function abnormalities can occur after initiation.
-Renal function should be evaluated prior to initiation and periodically thereafter.
+Initiation of INVOKANA® may increase serum creatinine and decrease eGFR.
+Evaluate renal function prior to initiation and periodically thereafter.
 Dose adjustment and more frequent renal function monitoring are recommended in patients with an eGFR <60 mL/min/1.73 m2.